JaneethReddy/AntStack-API-Request-Bill/README.md

   >- Info given: <br>
   >
-    - Under 'Enter request URL' give flask localhost ip <br>
+    - Under 'Enter request URL' give flask localhost ip

-    - Select 'Post' method <br>
+    - Select 'Post' method

-    - Under 'Body' select -raw & -json as text and then paste the sample JSON input in it(Uploaded the JSON input under templates/input.json)<br>
+    - Under 'Body' select -raw & -json as text and then paste the sample JSON input in it (Uploaded the JSON input under templates/input.json)

-    - Then click on 'Send' <br>
+    - Then click on 'Send'

-    - You can see the required Bill Reciept under 'Response' tab <br>
+    - You can see the required Bill Reciept under 'Response' tab

  <h3>Method2(Local Installation):